Paul DeJong Player Props: Cardinals vs. Marlins

 Paul DeJong At The Plate

-- DeJong has had at least one RBI in 27.6% of his games this year (16 of 58), with more than one RBI seven times (12.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- DeJong has driven home a run in 16 games this year (27.1%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on two occasions..

-- In 24 of 58 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.